 • Involve the use of a commercial motor vehicle

-The petitioner cannot have any additional convictions other than a traffic citation
+The petitioner cannot have any additional convictions other than a traffic citationk.

-The petitioner must wait 15 years from the date of last active sentence or probation.
-If the punishment was only a fine, and did not include jail time or probation, then the petitioner must wait from the date of conviction
+The petitioner must wait 15 years from the date of the last active sentence or probation.
+If the punishment was only a fine and did not include jail time or probation, then the petitioner must wait from the date of conviction.

 Six Steps to Removing a Felony Conviction from Your Criminal Record in North Carolina